hehpollon/TORY/README.md

 # TORY
 KakaoTalk Analyzer  <br><br>
-Initiated in the subgroup(TORY Team) of NEXTERS.
+Initiated in the subgroup(TORY Team) of NEXTERS(Network for Experts)
 TORY is a KaKaoTalk Analyzer based on the chat history of KaKaoTalk.
 **This repo's modification is still ongoing..
 As the project proceeds...**